-Start matched on the bottom rung.
-With your left hand, tap the second rung and return to the bottom rung.
-Repeat with the right hand.
-Then tap the third rung with your left hand and return to the bottom rung.
+Start matched on the bottom rung and with your left hand, tap the second rung and return to the bottom rung.
+Repeat with the right hand and then tap the third rung with your left hand and return to the bottom rung.
 Repeat again with the right hand.
 Repeat this all the way to your maximum reach.

 Exercise #4 | Jump Catch